Keenan Allen Player Prop Bets for NFL Week 12 | Los Angeles vs. Denver 11/28/2021

 Matchup vs. Denver

-- In his eight matchups against the Broncos, Allen's 47.8 receiving yards average is 23.7 less than his over/under for Sunday's game (71.5).
+- Against the Broncos, Allen has averaged 47.8 receiving yards per game in his eight career matchups, 24.7 fewer than his over/under for Sunday's game.

-- Allen, in eight matchups, had a touchdown catch four times.
-But he did not have multiple TDs in any of those games.
+- Allen has caught a touchdown pass against the Broncos four times, but did not have multiple TDs in any of those games.

 - Note: Allen's stats vs. Broncos date back to 2016.